A Survival Gear Must Have!

 Solar technology products are becoming increasingly popular every year as top manufacturers release new ways to harness the Sun’s power.
 While shopping at Amazon recently, we discovered that XTG Technology has released an innovative solar charger which not only charges you AAA or AA batteries but also can recharge any device which is compatible with USB.

-The Apple iPhone 4 and Amazon Kindle 3G are just a sampling of products which can be recharged over a standard 5.0Vdc USB cable.
+The Apple iPhone 4 and Amazon Kindle 3G are just a sampling of products that can be recharged over a standard 5.0Vdc USB cable.
 In this review, we will examine all the functions of the XTG-SLRBC solar battery charger.
 Here are a few questions that we will answer for you: Will we be able to fully recharge a Choiix 10whr Power Fort with this XTG Solar Charger?
 How quickly will this solar product recharge 4 AA Sony Cycle Energy Ni-Mh batteries?
 How durable is this essential piece of emergency survival gear?
-Read On To Find Out!

 PACKAGING AND INITIAL IMPRESSIONS

-The AA solar charger from XTG comes in a large sealed plastic container which was designed to hang from a retail rack or even sit along on a shelf in a store.
+The AA solar charger from XTG comes in a large sealed plastic container that was designed to hang from a retail rack or even sit along on a shelf in a store.
 Strangely, the solar cells were not shown in the container because they are located underneath the hinged cover.
 I felt this was a poor marketing decision by XTG because buyers want to see the solar panels when shopping for their AA or AAA battery charger.
-Inside the package you will find the charger, an instruction manual and USB cable for connecting your mobile devices.
+Inside the package, you will find the charger, an instruction manual, and a USB cable for connecting your mobile devices.

 The batteries are stored underneath a special plastic battery cover.
 You can choose to charge with the cover off for rapid removal but I choose to use the XTG-SLRBC as a standalone cell phone battery charger instead and left them inside.